ThalinsGenohan/primal-scourge-/README.md

 ### 1. Build dependencies

 SFML, TGUI, and DiscordRPC are included with this repository as submodules.
 You must build **and install** them using CMake before you can build this project.
 (If using Windows, change `CMAKE_INSTALL_PREFIX` to something besides `Program Files`, because Windows is weird.)
 If you don't know how to do that, then you probably want to check out the Releases.
+**NOTE: You may need to pull the submodules separately, using the `git submodule update --init --recursive` command in the console for the repo directory.**

 ### 2. Build the Tool